courtneyring/nodejs-brief/readme.md

 Note - if an invalid team id is requested then do not return an array item for that team e.g.

-If the requesting `eade,xya,thti`, then only 2 items should be returned in the array as `xyz` does not exist.
+If the requesting `eade,xyz,thti`, then only 2 items should be returned in the array as `xyz` does not exist.
 If all team Ids are invalid, then an empty array should be returned.

 Each item within the response array should include the following values for each team requested...